Manusosy/emotions-app/README.md

 ## Deployment

-This project can be deployed to any static hosting service like Netlify, Vercel, or GitHub Pages.
+This project can be deployed to any static hosting service.
 The build command is `npm run build` and the publish directory is `dist`.

-### Deploying to Netlify

-1. Push your code to a Git repository
-2. Connect your repository to Netlify
-3. Configure the build settings:
-   - Build command: `npm run build`
-   - Publish directory: `dist`
-4. Deploy!

 ## Project Structure